American vs Korean Red Ginseng: Benefits, Usage and Differences

 Korean red ginseng is produced by steaming and drying raw Korean ginseng (Panax ginseng).
 This process not only gives the herb its distinctive red hues but also enhances its safety and preservation.[2]
 Most notably, it increases its efficacy by gelatinisation of ginseng starch, resulting in higher ginsenoside content.[3]

-In particular, Cheong Kwan Jang uses only 6-year-old Korean red ginseng cultivated under stringent standards in native South Korea for maximum potency.
+In particular, Jung Kwan Jang uses only 6-year-old Korean red ginseng cultivated under stringent standards in native South Korea for maximum potency.

 • Strengthens immunity